Suspiria (magazine): History

 The magazine was founded in 1987 as a special issue of Hitomi during a boom in horror magazines aimed at girls in Japan which was started by the magazine Gekkan Halloween.

-Although it was a horror magazine, its most popular works focused on the mystery and suspense angle, specially the popular Vampire Princess Miyu that attracted readers from outside the horror genre, these circumstances caused the magazine to shift to mostly feature mystery series and novel adaptations by the end of the horror boom in the 90s, its name was changed to Suspiria Mystery in 2001 to better match the content.
+Even though it was a horror magazine, it had a focus on suspense stories; specially the popular Vampire Princess Miyu that attracted readers from outside the horror genre, these circumstances caused the magazine to shift to mostly feature mystery series and novel adaptations by the end of the horror boom in the 90s, its name was changed to Suspiria Mystery in 2001 to better match the content.

 In 2006 it became a bimonthly magazine and works such as Quilt and Hengen Taima Yako Karura Mau were moved to other magazines to completely renew it as a mystery magazine.
 It came back to a monthly schedule in 2010.

 The magazine was discontinued in the special October 2012 issue, which was actually released in August, bringing to a close its 25-year history since its first publication.